Please see the appropriate tab for information regarding graduation requirements.

 Graduation requires successful completion of a prescribed sequence of study and a minimum 2.00 grade point average.
 Students with a cumulative GPA below 2.00 will not be in compliance with the criteria for good academic standing and may be subject to academic dismissal.
 Furthermore, as required by their program, all students must successfully complete any and all requirements as indicated on their degree audit.

-All associate-level degrees require the completion of a minimum of 90 quarter credits.
-All bachelor’s-level degrees require the completion of a minimum of 180 quarter credits.
-While most programs have variations that require slightly more quarter credits for completion, no program requires fewer than the 90/180 quarter credit minimum.
+All associate-level degrees require the completion of a minimum of 60 semester credits.
+All bachelor’s-level degrees require the completion of a minimum of 120 semester credits.
+While most programs have variations that require slightly more semester credits for completion, no program requires fewer than the 60/120 semester credit minimum.

 Students who graduate with a bachelor's degree must leave Johnson & Wales University with effective writing skills to fulfill the graduation writing requirement.
-These writing skills will be assessed at the completion of ENG1021 Advanced Composition and Communication.
-Students who have met the requirement of ENG1021 Advanced Composition and Communication or ENG1027 Honors Advanced Composition and Communications: Civic Discourse outside of Johnson & Wales University must fulfill the graduation writing requirement through successful completion of ENG0001 Writing Workshop.
-Writing skill assessment for transfer students who are exempt from ENG1021 Advanced Composition and Communication or ENG1027 Honors Advanced Composition and Communications: Civic Discourse will occur in ENG0001 Writing Workshop.
+These writing skills will be assessed in ENG1021 Rhetoric & Composition II.
+Students who have met the requirement of ENG1021 Rhetoric & Composition II or ENG1027 Honors Advanced Composition and Communications: Civic Discourse outside of Johnson & Wales University must fulfill the graduation writing requirement through successful completion of ENG0001 Writing Workshop.
+Writing skill assessment for transfer students who are exempt from ENG1021 Rhetoric & Composition II or ENG1027 Honors Advanced Composition and Communications: Civic Discourse will occur in ENG0001 Writing Workshop.

 For policy and appeal procedures, please see Graduation Writing Requirement Appeals Process.

-For publication purposes in the commencement program, the honors status of students completing remaining course requirements in or following the spring term is determined by the cumulative GPA at the end of the winter term of the current year.
+For publication purposes in the commencement program, the honors status of students completing remaining course requirements in or following the spring semester is determined by the cumulative GPA at the end of the fall semester of the previous year.
 A student’s final GPA will be used to record graduating honors, as applicable on the student’s diploma and academic transcript.

-Graduation is not recorded until after the term/semester has ended, grades have been received and the degree audit of each expected graduate has been reviewed.
-Confirmation of graduation will occur approximately 30 days after final term/semester grades have been submitted.
+Graduation is not recorded until after the semester has ended, grades have been received and the degree audit of each expected graduate has been reviewed.
+Confirmation of graduation will occur approximately 30 days after final semester grades have been submitted.

 Upon verification, the degree or certificate is awarded and noted in the student information system so that it displays on official JWU transcripts.
 Diplomas are printed and mailed after the degree or certificate verification process is complete.

 Graduation requires successful completion of a prescribed sequence of study and a minimum grade point average of 3.00 (3.25 for Ed.D. candidates).
 Students with a cumulative GPA below 3.00 (3.25 for Ed.D. candidates) will not be in compliance with the criteria for good academic standing and may be subject to academic dismissal.
-In addition, Ed.D. students must not receive a grade of F; DBA and OTD students must not receive a grade lower than B- in any course.
+In addition, Ed.D., DBA and OTD students must not receive a grade lower than B- in any course.

-All master-level degrees require the completion of a minimum of 30 semester/45 quarter credits.
-While most programs have variations that require slightly more credits for completion, no program requires fewer than the 30 semester/45 quarter credit minimum.
+All master-level degrees require the completion of a minimum of 30 semester credits.
+While most programs have variations that require slightly more credits for completion, no program requires fewer than the 30 semester credit minimum.

 Please note that M.A.T., M.Ed., and doctoral programs have different requirements.
 For program-specific requirements, please refer to the program page.